desoleary/portfolio/README.md

 ## Architected the system from scratch
  - Intensively learnt from by the best Architect I have ever have the pleasure to meet
-   - Took on a high level archtectural role
+   - Took on a high level architectural role
      - How these new systems will interact with other subsystems
      - Came up with detailed designs and researched how others do it
      - Design was focused on providing the biggest bang for our buck and outlined potential improvements
-     - Designed in a way that makes intuiative and efficient
+     - Designed in a way that makes intuitive and efficient
      - Lead a team of developers on two separate projects
        - Time Off System
          - Time Off Policies need to be defined first